pekka2/OpenCart-Migration-Upgrade-Tool/README.md

 The update can be done in 2 ways:

 A. on an already existing shop
-B with a new copy of OpenCart 2.0.0.1 (This is NOT work for Upgrade to version 2.0.0.0)
+B with a new copy of OpenCart 2.0.1.0

 If you choose method A, follow these steps: